junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Wait, wait!"
 Lucifer circles around to separate himself from Dean with the chair in between.
 "I swear to Dad, I didn't do anything to him!
 He did everything to himself!
 Why does no one ever listen to me?
 In case you didn't notice, I never lie!"

-"What do you mean 'He did everything to himself'?"
+"What do you mean, 'He did everything to himself'?"
 Dean asks outrageously, not believing a word coming out of the Devil's mouth.

 Lucifer shrugs.
-"Why don't you go ask him yourself -- oh I forgot, *he*'s the one who lies a lot.
+"Why don't you go ask him yourself -- oh, I forgot, *he*'s the one who lies a lot.
 Just like what I told him, not healthy for relationships --"

 "Okay, enough."
 Dean's fist lands on Lucifer's face.

 "Ouch!"
 Lucifer grimaces.
 At the same time, Dean holds his own bleeding knuckles close to him, hissing and cursing.
-Bloody thing is now practically a skeleton, he completely forgot how hard bones can be.
+Bloody thing is now practically a skeleton; he completely forgot how hard bones can be.

-The now-twisted and broken nose bone on Lucifer's face makes him looks like a bad-quality medical specimen.
-And quickly, those broken bones give up connecting to each other or connecting to the rest of the skull, they fall off to the floor.
-Followed by the cheek bones, then jaw bones.
+The now-twisted and broken nasal bone on Lucifer's face makes him look like a bad-quality medical specimen.
+And quickly, those broken bones give up connecting to each other or connecting to the rest of the skull; they fall off to the floor.
+Followed by the cheekbones, then the jawbones.

 Piece by piece, like a Domino, what's left of the body of Vince Vincente is disintegrating before their eyes like an avalanche.

-This is a bit out of normal course even for them.
-Scratch that, *a lot* out of normal course.
+This is a bit out of the normal course, even for them.
+Scratch that, *a lot* out of the normal course.
 Dean and Sam are stunned, just staring.
 Even Lucifer seems to be surprised, letting out a small annoyed sound of a tut, raising his hands in front of his eyes to observe, only to see the finger bones drop off the floor like cracked tree branches, followed by the palm.
 The handcuffs drop free from the end of the empty waist.

 "Hurry!
 Nick's body!"
 Sam snaps out of it first, racing outside the dungeon door.

 Dean follows him closely.
-The two of them carry Nick's body inside, placing in front of the discomposing Devil's old vessel.
+The two of them carry Nick's body inside, placing it in front of the decomposing Devil's old vessel.
 They take a step back, waiting.

-Lucifer's skeleton body stumbles toward this new, whole and complete vessel as if trying to moving inside there, but the moment he moves, the leg bones are crushing down too.
+Lucifer's skeleton body stumbles toward this new, whole, and complete vessel as if trying to move inside there, but the moment he moves, the leg bones are crushing down too.
 He drops to his knees, then there's nothing to hold straight.
-All the bones scatter on the floor like exposed remains of those who die in the wild and chewed by vultures and coyotes.
+All the bones scatter on the floor like exposed remains of those who die in the wild and are chewed by vultures and coyotes.
 Bright grace light burst out of the ruins of the body, circling little beneath the dungeon ceiling, like a cloud made of bright light.

 Dean and Sam have to narrow their eyes in the light, feeling their eyes stung by the brightness.

-The demon inside Nick's body is waken up.
+The demon inside Nick's body is awakened.
 He jumps to his feet, looking up at the ceiling, covering his eyes.
 He says, with the very familiar, exact same tone and voice of Nick, "Holy, it really is you!
 I never thought I'd ever see you again!"

 Dean jumps, prompting, "Nick?
 I mean, the original Nick?"